KobolMan/CrystalAutoSetup/AutomaticProcedure/networksetup.md

 # Point-to-Point Ethernet Connection Setup Guide
 ## Raspberry Pi 5 to NXP i.MX 6DL Board

 This guide explains how to establish a direct point-to-point Ethernet connection between a Raspberry Pi 5 and an NXP i.MX 6DL-based board using a 4-wire Ethernet cable.
-We'll configure both ends to use 10Mbps half-duplex mode with auto-negotiation disabled.
+We'll configure both ends to use 10Mbps half-duplex mode with auto-negotiation disabled and address common stability issues.

 ## Requirements